LagoVista/docs/Messaging/Parsing/RegExValueSelector.md

 The value that will be used is 32.0

-An excellent tool to test your regular expressions is [RegEx101](http://regex101.com).
+An excellent tool to test your regular expressions is [Regular Expressions 101](http://regex101.com).
 Also, make sure you take advantage of our
 [Verifiers](Verifiers.md) to ensure that the parsing process works as you expect.